Considerations When Getting a Second Cat

 • Changes in grooming (increased, decreased)

-• Changes in social behavior and seeking attention from owners (increased or decreased)
+• Changes in social behavior and seeking attention (increased or decreased)

-If you truly want to add another cat to the household as a companion for your family, waiting until your surviving cat’s behavior returns to baseline is a good idea.
-If the only reason you would be bringing home another cat would be as a companion to your existing cat, please reconsider.
-This may cause more stress rather than reducing it.
+If you want to add another cat to the household as a companion for your family, wait until your surviving cat’s behavior returns to baseline.
+If you want to adopt another cat to give your remaining cat a new companion, please reconsider.
+Your cat was bonded to her sibling; sharing space with an unfamiliar cat may be stressful for her.

 I have decided to adopt another cat.
-I would like to know what age and what sex might be most acceptable to my resident adult cat?
+What age and what sex might be most acceptable to my resident adult cat?

-We do not really know!
-Although it is generally accepted that related cats make the most compatible housemates, there is a distinct lack of information and research about how unrelated cats get along in homes.
-Some guidelines which may be helpful are to choose a younger kitten to join an adult cat, and to choose cats with compatible personalities.
+There is no way to know what cat to adopt.
+It is generally accepted that related cats make the most compatible housemates, but there is a lack of research about how unrelated cats get along in homes.
+It may help to choose a younger kitten to join an adult cat, and to choose cats with compatible personalities.
 For example, pairing a very timid cat with a very outgoing cat might be too stressful for the timid cat.
 Pairing two highly outgoing, highly active or territorial cats may lead to fights.

-Integration should always be done slowly and with care.
-Set up a separate area of the house for the new cat, and provide bedding, feeding and elimination stations, and exercise stations.
+Cats should be integrated slowly and carefully.
+Set up a separate area of the house for the new cat and provide bedding, feeding, elimination, and exercise stations.

 • Hiding